 The biggest names in American politics are not who you think.
 Ultra-rich families like the Kochs, the Scaifes, the Olins, and the Bradleys have hijacked American democracy for their own profit, and they are not giving it back.
 Mayer’s book explores the underbelly of a massive network of legal and political institutions that have successfully pushed a radical libertarian ideology into the mainstream.
 By providing detailed portraits of the nations most secretive political actors, she reveals a new class of American oligarchs and exposes the threat they pose to our democracy.

-This book pulled back the curtain of the policy making process.
-It showed me the forces at play that make the debate around issues like gun control, climate change, and income inequality so intractable in today’s politics.
+This book pulled back the curtain of the policy making process for me, and showed me the hidden political forces that make debates around gun control, climate change, and income inequality so intractable in today’s politics.
 This is required reading for anyone trying to understand the political climate we are currently in.

 3. Lifeblood by Matthew Huber